Upper ontology: COSMO

 COSMO (COmmon Semantic MOdel) is an ontology that was initiated as a project of the COSMO working group of the Ontology and taxonomy Coordinating Working Group, with the goal of developing a foundation ontology that can serve to enable broad general Semantic Interoperability.
 The current version is an OWL ontology, but a Common-Logic compliant version is anticipated in the future.
 The ontology and explanatory files are available at the COSMO site.
 The goal of the COSMO working group was to develop a foundation ontology by a collaborative process that will allow it to represent all of the basic ontology elements that all members feel are needed for their applications.
 The development of COSMO is fully open, and any comments or suggestions from any sources are welcome.
 After some discussion and input from members in 2006, the development of the COSMO has been continued primarily by Patrick Cassidy, the chairman of the COSMO Working Group.
 Contributions and suggestions from any interested party are still welcome and encouraged.
 Many of the types (OWL classes) in the current COSMO have been taken from the OpenCyc OWL version 0.78, and from the SUMO.
 Other elements were taken from other ontologies (such as BFO and DOLCE), or developed specifically for COSMO.
 Development of the COSMO initially focused on including representations of all of the words in the Longman Dictionary of Contemporary English (LDOCE) controlled defining vocabulary (2148 words).
 These words are sufficient to define (linguistically) all of the entries in the LDOCE.
 It is hypothesized that the ontological representations of the concepts represented by those terms will be sufficient to specify the meanings of any specialized ontology element, thereby serving as a basis for general Semantic Interoperability.
 Interoperability via COSMO is enabled by using the COSMO (or an ontology derived from it) as an interlingua by which other domain ontologies can be translated into each other's terms and thereby accurately communicate.
 As new domains are linked into COSMO, additional semantic primitives may be recognized and added to its structure.
 The current (January 2021) OWL version of COSMO has over 24000 types (OWL classes), over 1350 relations, and over 21000 restrictions.
 The COSMO itself (COSMO.owl) and other related and explanatory files can be obtained at the link for COSMO in the External Links section below.

 Cyc

-A well-known and quite comprehensive ontology available today is Cyc, a proprietary system under development since 1986, consisting of a foundation ontology and several domain-specific ontologies (called microtheories).
-A subset of that ontology has been released for free under the name OpenCyc, and a more or less unabridged version is made available for free non-commercial use under the name ResearchCyc.
+Cyc is a proprietary system, under development since 1986, consisting of a foundation ontology and several domain-specific ontologies (called microtheories).
+A subset of those ontologies was released for free under the name OpenCyc in 2002 and was available until circa 2016.
+A subset of Cyc called ResearchCyc was made available for free non-commercial research use in 2006.